Jumbo King

-Jumbo King is a chain of fast food restaurants based primarily in Mumbai, Maharashtra specialising in the Maharashtrian regional dish vada pav (though later sold as vegetarian burgers).
-Established in 2001 by husband and wife Dheeraj and Reeta Gupta, the company was inspired by the fast food business model of McDonald's and Burger King.
-Jumbo King Foods Pvt.
-Ltd. is a franchisee-based company that operates across many areas of India.
-From its beginnings in Malad, a suburb of Mumbai, it has spread across the whole Mumbai Metropolitan Region (MMR), as well as Bengaluru, Hyderabad, Indore, Lucknow, Aurangabad, Delhi and Gujarat.
+Jumboking is an Indian vegetarian burger quick service restaurant chain.
+Established on 23 August 2001 by Dheeraj Gupta, Founder and MD of Jumboking and Reeta Gupta, the co-founder, the company got inspired by the fast food business model of McDonald's and Burger King.
+The chain has more than 145 outlets in major Indian cities such as Mumbai, Navi Mumbai, Thane, Delhi, Hyderabad and Pune.
+The company has delivery tie-ups with Swiggy and Zomato to service out-of-store orders.

 History

 An earlier franchisee of Burger King, the Guptas, on their visit to London, realised that fast food could also work in India.
 Vada pav was their first idea, as the food had to be portable.
 In 2001, the Guptas opened their first restaurant at Malad, with an initial investment of ₹2 lakh, which they borrowed from his family.
 The outlet was initially named Chaat Factory (Snack Factory), and vada pav was sold at ₹5, despite street vendors selling the same product for ₹2.
 The name was later changed to Jumbo King.
 Gupta faced opposition from his family, who thought he was wasting his MBA by selling vada pavs.

 Vada pav is a popular vegetarian dish native to the Indian state of Maharashtra, although it has been losing its reputation in past few years.
-The places where the food is now cooked and sold are often polluted, and it is considered a "poor man's food".
+Some places where the food is now cooked and sold are often polluted.
 The people of Mumbai and Thane consume about 18–20 lakh (1.8–2 million) units of vada pav, with stiff competition mainly from the street vendors in the city.

 As of 2010, the chain had 30 outlets in Mumbai, selling an average of 40,000 vada pavs every day, priced between ₹10 and ₹80 a piece.
 As of August 2017, the chain now has above 300 outlets across various parts of India.

 It repositioned itself as an Indian burger brand in 2015.
 Jumbo King launched a range of burgers, such as corn and spinach, crispy veggie and mac and cheese.